buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/install-tyk-ansible.md

 $ ansible-playbook playbook.yml -t tyk-pro -t redis -t mongodb
 ```

-You can choose to not install Redis or MongoDB by removing the `-t redis` or `-t mongodb` respectively.
-However Redis and MongoDB are a requirment and need to be installed for the Tyk Pro to run.
+You can choose to not install Redis or MongoDB/SQL by removing the `-t redis` or `-t mongodb` (**ADD SQL FLAG**) respectively.
+However Redis and MongoDB/SQL are a requirement and need to be installed for the Tyk Pro to run.

 {{< note success >}}
 **Note**